Is Uber Safe Or Am I Better Off Calling A Taxi?

-To keep Uber safe for drivers, Uber must do annual criminal background checks of drivers as well as looking into their driver history.
-Drivers can be prohibited from driving for Uber if they have criminal records or tickets for serious traffic violations or if they do not have a driver’s license or the proper auto insurance.
+In Michigan, to keep Uber safe for riders, Uber must do annual criminal background checks of drivers as well as looking into their driver history.
+Drivers with criminal records and tickets for serious traffic violations will be prohibited from driving for Uber.
+Drivers must also have a valid driver’s license and the proper auto insurance.

 Here are the safety requirements for Uber drivers:

 - Uber must conduct annual local and national criminal background checks of its drivers, including searches of the national sex offender registry database.
 (MCL 257.2107(1)(a))